Is the customer always right? That really is the question!

 Both were absolute disasters, and illustrate the point that a lot of Consumer Psychologists and Market Researchers are wrestling with at the moment with product and brand innovation: whether or not to ask their customers for their advice when it comes to product decisions.

-Consumers are statistically quite unable to explain motivations behind their behaviours, and even worse at predicting how they will act in certain situations or to new offers.
+People are statistically quite unable to explain motivations behind their behaviours, and are even worse at predicting how they will act in certain situations or to new offers.

 Research has shown that the bias levels and inaccuracy involved is incredibly high because they struggle to understand their own rationales which then leads them to overthink when presented with a new product or campaign.
 So basing product and organisational decisions on their responses alone is not as reliable as one would think.

 This is why market research is such a detailed and extensively scientific process; because it has to ask the right questions in order to break through these biases to find the real truth underneath.
 So, while the consumer may say one thing, it may be several complicated underlying factors which really leads them to a conclusion, and thus they didn't even know that was happening inside their 'consumer black box'.

 There are many ways of getting valuable consumer insight, and unfortunately, asking them what they think or want is rarely one of them.

 Marketers today are quite familiar with the concept of loss aversion, whereby a loss is felt with around twice the intensity of a relatively equal gain.

 So when evolving a brand, definitely take this into consideration.